Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: The non-perturbative region in alpha s

-At this stage, we do not attempt to perform a full fit of $m_0$ for the different options, while pointing out the main message that the details of the turnover from the perturbative to the non-perturbative region in \as\ are most relevant for the description of \ptll\ in the low-\ptll\ region at the Tevatron and the LHC.
-These qualitative investigations suggest that the turnover region of \as\ plays the most important role for the description of \ptll\ in DY measurements, while the value of \as\ in the region of $\mu \to 0$ is of lesser importance.
-This result is of great interest, as it shows that the DY cross section at small \ptll\ in the high-statistics $Z$-peak region is sensitive to the transition from the perturbative to the non-perturbative regime of $\alpha_s$, and thus offers the possibility of constraining \as\ in this low-scale region.
+At this stage, we do not attempt to perform a fit of $m_0$ for the different options.
+Instead, we emphasize the main observation that the details of the transition from the perturbative to the non-perturbative regime of \as\ become visible in the description of low-\ptll\ DY spectra at Tevatron and LHC energies.
+This is of particular interest in the high-statistics $Z$-peak region, where the small-\ptll\ cross section becomes sensitive to the low-scale behaviour of the strong coupling.